substance/writer-old/README.md

 # Writer

 The Substance Writer component is intendet to be a framework for editor development.
-A writer can be customized easily using extensions (panels, tools, node types) that operate on a defined interface the Writer API to control the custom editor's behavior.
+A writer can be customized easily using extensions (panels, tools, node types) that operate on a defined interface, the Writer API to control the custom editor's behavior.

 ## Writer API